adcloud/public-api-doc/README.md

 * https://github.com/jkbr/httpie.git (curl for humans)
 * From the Google Chrome browser after installing the  "Postman Rest Client"
 * From the Firefox browser after installing the  "RestClient"

+### Authentication

+The Adcloud api provides access via 2-prong OAuth.

+In order to obtain access:

+1. you will need to register your interest in accessing the api with support@adcloud.com
+2. once registered; you will be provided with a client_id & client_secret
+3. the client_id & client_secret are then used to request an "access token" from the api - see: Oauth Documentation
+4. this "access token" is this added to every request as a url parameter https://api.adcloud.com/?access_token={{ your_access_token }}